 - Increases sensitivity

 - Laboratory “zero vibration flooring” built to withstand seismic tremors, reducing error potential

 “We believe there is no room for error in the testing we do, and will not sacrifice anything for quality.”

-— Aaron Elliott, PhD, Chief Operating Officer
+— Aaron Elliott, PhD, Chief Executive Officer

 Our Laboratory and multidisciplinary Variant Assessment teams are integral to our robust, detailed variant interpretation, and low VUS rates.